acadadev/rosrider_doc/05_PARAMETERS/README.md

 - Increased Power Dissipation: More switching losses in the motor driver
 - Higher EMI: Increased electromagnetic interference

-__The Role of `PWM_DIV`:__

 To achieve the desired PWM frequency, you'll need to set the `PWM_DIV` parameter appropriately.
 This parameter divides the system clock to generate the PWM clock.
 A higher `PWM_DIV` value results in a lower PWM clock frequency.

 - This setting determines the clock frequency for the PWM module
 - It's a hardware-based division of the system clock (80000000)

-__Balancing Performance and Efficiency:__

-The optimal PWM frequency depends on various factors, including:

-- Motor Characteristics: The type and size of the motors
-- Load Conditions: The expected load on the motors
-- Desired Performance: The required level of smoothness, responsiveness, and efficiency

 __Practical Considerations:__